 - Small clip for increased stability

-Depending on personal preference, the design quirks of the Jaybird Freedom 5 will be either incredibly convenient or endlessly frustrating.
-An individual who enjoys running and cross-training that wants a pair of wireless headphones with excellent sound quality and some resistance to perspiration will love these earbuds, while an avid swimmer who wants something simple that can plug into a cheap MP3 player is going to be disappointed.
+Anyone who enjoys running and training that wants a pair of wireless, perspiration-resistant headphones with excellent sound quality will love these earbuds.
+While an avid swimmer who wants something simple that can plug into a cheap MP3 player is going to be disappointed.